One of the old Hanuman temples of Kolar

 Name Kolar

 Jamadagni, father of Parasurama had a divine cow named Surabhi and was doing penance in this hill.
 King Kartavirya Arjuna (Sahasrarjuna) visited Jamadagni along with his army.
 When he came to know about the wonderful cow he demanded that the cow be given to the king as there is no need for such a cow for a rishi.
 Jamadagni refused to part with the cow since it is required for his religious rituals.
-In a fit of anger the king beheaded Jamadagni.
+In a fit of anger, the king beheaded Jamadagni.
 Hearing this from his mother, Parasurama killed the entire army and beheaded Kartavirya Arjuna with his axe.
-Then Parasurama took an oath to behead the entire Kshatriya race and is said to have taken place on the hills.
+Then Parasurama took an oath to behead the entire Kshatriya race which is said to have taken place on the hills.
 It is said that this place got its name from the word 'kolahala' (meaning celebration of the death of Kartaviryarjuna) and it later became Kolar.

-The history of the city has been recorded from 350CE, when Konganivarman Madhava founded Western Ganga dynasty with this kshetra as his capital.
+inner view of Sri Anjaneya Swami Temple, near CMR market, Kolar, Karnataka The history of the city has been recorded from 350CE when Konganivarman Madhava founded the Western Ganga dynasty with this kshetra as his capital.

 Temples in Kolar